denoland/docs/runtime/manual/advanced/typescript/types.md

 double slash comment, where when used impacts the next import or re-export statement.

-For example if I have a JavaScript modules `coolLib.js` and I had a separate `coolLib.d.ts` file that I wanted to use, I would import it like this:
+For example if I have a JavaScript module `coolLib.js` and I had a separate `coolLib.d.ts` file that I wanted to use, I would import it like this:

 ```ts